Glasgow Cathedral: Reformation

-19th century
+18th–19th centuries

-In 1798 the Barony Church ceased using the Lower Church for worship, and the entire crypt was transformed into a burial place.
+In 1798, the Barony Church ceased using the Lower Church for worship, and the entire crypt was transformed into a burial place.
 This involved introducing about one metre of earth over the floor and the erection of railings to mark out the lairs.
+During the 18th and 19th centuries, several memorial to Glasgow's Tobacco Lords, who made their fortune in slave-produced tobacco, were erected in the cathedral.
+The included Alexander Spiers of Elderslie, Sir James Stirling of Keir and Cecilia Douglas, all of whom owned slaves in the West Indies.
+Douglas also commissioned a glass-stained window in the cathedral to preserve her own and her family's legacy, which has since been removed.
 In the 1830s there was a growing appreciation of the architectural significance of the building which led to the execution of detailed architectural drawings and the publication of proposals for restoration work.
-By 1835, both the Outer High Kirk and the Barony Kirk had left the premises, leaving only a single congregation using the choir.
+By 1835, both the Outer High Kirk and the Barony Kirk had left the premises, leaving the Inner High Kirk congregation in sole possession of the cathedral.
 In 1843 the graves and earth were removed from the Lower Church and, as part of restorations to the crypt and the chapter house, the original levels of the floors were restored and the windows were opened up.

-The 1840s also saw the demolition of the two towers which flanked the west front, as they were deemed too asymmetrical.
-The south-western tower, or consistory house, was demolished in 1846, and the north-western tower, which was 120 feet (36 metres) tall and contained a bell, was demolished in 1848.
-A lack of funds prevented their ‘balanced’ replacements from being built, and the present nave aisles were formed instead, under the direction of Edward Blore.
+The 1840s also saw the demolition of the two towers which flanked the west front.
+The 144 feet (43 metres) tall north-west tower served as the cathedral's bell tower until the central tower was completed in the 15th century, while the 70 feet (21 metres) tall south-west tower, or consistory house, housed the diocesan records and ecclesiastical courts of the archbishops of Glasgow.
+In the 1840s, it was mistakenly thought that the two towers were not of great antiquity and they were thought to obscure the west door and window.
+The south-western tower was demolished in 1846 and the north-western tower was demolished in 1848.
+A lack of funds prevented their 'balanced' replacements from being built, and the present nave aisles were formed instead, under the direction of Edward Blore.
 In 1852 the galleries in the Inner High Kirk were removed, and in 1857 the entire cathedral building passed into the care of the state.
 The 1860s saw the windows of the nave and choir replaced with stained glass by the Royal Bavarian Stained Glass Establishment in Munich.
 This scheme was one of the largest public art commissions of the Victorian age.
 In 1879 the organ, built by Henry Willis, was installed in the triforium of the choir, the first in the cathedral since the Reformation.
 In 1849 Queen Victoria and Prince Albert paid an official visit to the cathedral.

+The Book of Glasgow Cathedral: A History and Description, edited by George Eyre-Todd, is a significant collection of writings from a number of different authors on the history and other aspects of the cathedral which was printed in 1898 by Morison Brothers of 52 Renfield Street in Glasgow.